The essential reading list for digital health.

-A curated shelf of books touching on digital health, AI in medicine, telehealth, and the broader transformation of healthcare — for clinicians, founders, investors, and anyone shaping the field.
+A curated shelf of 17 books on digital health, AI in medicine, telehealth, and the broader transformation of healthcare — for clinicians, founders, investors, and policymakers shaping the field.

 01 · For Practitioners